 Once you’ve created a few solutions, or “building blocks,” you can easily scale your packages up or down to charge more or less for your services.

-Let’s take a look at how three example packages might look for a career or executive coach.
+Let’s examine how three example packages might look for a career or executive coach.

 Career Coaching Packages Example